-The Kapalua Golf Academy is Hawaii's most complete state-of-the-art golf school and practice facility, designed by PGA Touring Professional, Hale Irwin.
+The Kapalua Golf Academy is Hawaii's most complete state-of-the-art golf school and practice facility, designed by 3 time US Open Champion, Hale Irwin.

-The golf academy and 23-acre practice area provide golf instruction in all aspects of the game - putting, chipping, wedge and bunker play, specialty shots and the full swing.
+The Golf Academy and recently renovated 23-acre practice area provide golf instruction in all aspects of the game - putting, chipping, wedge and bunker play, specialty shots and the full swing.

-Additionally, Kapalua's dedicated staff of PGA Professionals offer a full spectrum of instructional programs: individual golf lessons, corporate clinics, golf schools, daily clinics and custom off-site instruction.
+Additionally, Kapalua's renowned staff of PGA Professionals offer a full spectrum of instructional programs: individual golf lessons, corporate clinics, golf schools, daily clinics and custom on course instruction.

-Ben was selected to join the Kapalua Golf Academy in 2000 and has quickly become one of the most respected instructors in Hawaii.
-Hongo's awards and accolades include "Aloha Section PGA Teacher of the Year" in 2002, "One of Hawaii's Top Teachers" by Golf Digest three times (selected by his peers), and was named "Hawaii's Junior Golf Leader Award" in 2008.
+Ben joined the Kapalua Golf Team in 1989 and then helped open the Kapalua Golf Academy in 2000.
+He has become one of the most respected instructors in Hawaii.
+In addition to the multiple Teacher of the Year Awards, Ben has also recieved "Aloha Section PGA Youth Development Leader" in 2008 & 2013, "Aloha Section Horton Smith Award" in 2018, "One of Hawaii's Top Teachers" voted by Golf Digest three times (selected by his peers), and was named "Hawaii's Junior Golf Leader Award" in 2008.

-Bowen's playing highlights include the Aloha Section PGA Senior Championship (2011 & 2017), qualifying for the PGA Senior Professional National Championship three times (’01, ’03, ’04), Medalist Honors at the 1997 US Open Local Qualifier in Honolulu, and four times he was named a member of Hawaii Governor's Cup Professional Team ('00, '03, '07, '13).
+Bowen's playing highlights include: winning the Aloha Section PGA Senior Championship (2011 & 2017); qualifying for the PGA Senior Professional National Championship five times (’11, ’13, ’14, '16 & '17); Medalist Honors at the 1997 US Open Local Qualifier in Honolulu, 4 time member of Hawaii Governor's Cup Professional Team.

-His teaching philosophy is simple – help the golfer build a repeating swing or stroke through an understanding of proper fundamentals, adequately train these fundamentals to develop the trust to execute the basic golf shots of putting, chipping, pitching, and full swing.
+His teaching philosophy is simple – help the golfer build a repeating swing through an understanding of proper fundamentals.
+Effectively, train these fundamentals to develop the trust to execute the basic golf shots of putting, chipping, pitching, and full swing.
 A quick pre-shot check list of grip, ball position, posture, aim / alignment specific to the shot type ensures the body is preset to make the proper motion.

-In addition, Chris is Titleist Performance Institute (TPI) certified and also believes that there isn't only one way to swing the golf club, but an infinite number of ways to swing a golf club.
+In addition, Chris is Titleist Performance Institute (TPI) certified and believes that there is more than one way to swing the golf club.
 There is one efficient way for each golfer to swing a golf club, and that is based on what they can physically do.
-Golfers with limitations in basic fundamental movement patterns will tend to have corresponding limitations in their golf swing and with the basic knowledge of the body-swing connection, Chris is able to acknowledge what the athlete can and cannot do in their swing and work around their limitations.
-He also believes in the importance of physical fitness, if done correctly (tailored to the golfer's needs) has huge benefits for golf as increased distance and consistency is what most golfers strive for, resulting in lower scores.
-Chris is also TPI Junior Development Level 2 certified, a program that is centered around developing junior golfers into athletes first, golfers second to give the junior the best chance of meeting their athletic potential as they mature, as each programed practice is based on the developmental age of the junior.
+Golfers with limitations in basic fundamental movement patterns will tend to have corresponding limitations in their golf swing and with the basic knowledge of the body-swing connection, Chris is able to recognize what the athlete can and cannot do in their swing and work around their limitations.
+He also believes in the importance of physical fitness, and if done correctly (tailored to the golfer's needs) has huge benefits for the golfer.
+Increased distance and consistency are what most golfers strive for, which results in lower scores.
+Chris is also TPI Junior Development Level 2 certified, a program that is focused on developing junior golfers into athletes first, golfers second to give the junior the best chance of meeting their athletic potential as they mature, as each programed practice is based on the developmental age of the junior.
 For more information on TPI, including corrective exercises and practice drills to improve your golf game click here.